dbt-labs/dbt-core/docs/guide/context-variables.md

 ## adapter

 `adapter` makes available some internal dbt functions that are useful for implementing custom logic in your dbt models.
-For example, you could write your own pseudo-incremental model using code like:
+For example, you could write your own advanced incremental model using code like:

 ```sql
 -- some_model.sql